Container deposit schemes in Australia: Western Australia

-In June 2019 the Tasmanian government announced the introduction of a refund scheme by 2023.
+The addition of containers for wines, spirits, concentrated fruit and vegetable juices, flavoured milk, cordial and water in casks to the scheme is scheduled for 1 July 2026.

 Victoria

 The state of Victoria once had a container deposit scheme in the 1980s called "Cash for Cans" but was rescinded in 1989.

 In 2009 the Victorian Greens introduced a bill for a 10c deposit scheme, which was passed in the upper house but the government quashed the bill in the lower house, allegedly on constitutional grounds, by refusing to allow it to be debated.
 Despite supporting the Greens' bill when in opposition, when it later became the government the Coalition decided it would not back a bottle refund scheme.
 Instead, it said it would support a national scheme if one were created.

 In 2012/2013, the Napthine government indicated its strong support for a state-based scheme possibly in partnership with NSW.

-In February 2015, the then Environment Minister Lisa Neville under the Andrews government had publicly said she is not in favour of a container deposit scheme for Victoria.
-She believes current recycling programs are good enough, even though Clean-up Australia claims beverage-related rubbish in Victoria now outnumbers cigarette-related rubbish.
+In February 2015, then Environment Minister, Lisa Neville, under the Andrews government, had publicly said she was not in favour of a container deposit scheme for Victoria.
+She believed the recycling programs at that time were good enough, even though Cleanup Australia claimed beverage-related rubbish in Victoria outnumbered cigarette-related rubbish.

 In July 2017 her successor Lily D'Ambrosio confirmed the state's continuing opposition to a state scheme on the basis that the costs would outweigh the environmental benefits.

-In February 2020, as part of a recycling policy overhaul, D'Ambrosio announced that the state would introduce a container deposit scheme by 2023, after consulting with industry and local government.
-This made Victoria the final Australian jurisdiction to support introducing a container deposit scheme.
+In February 2020, as part of a recycling policy overhaul, D'Ambrosio announced that the state would introduce a container deposit scheme which commenced on 1 November 2023, after consulting with industry and local government.